-Regardless of whether a national or international support system is concerned, a single instrument is not usually enough to stimulate the long-term growth of RES-E. Since, in general, a broad portfolio of RES technologies should be supported; the mix of instruments selected should be adjusted accordingly.
-Whereas investment grants are normally suitable for supporting immature technologies, feed-in tariffs are appropriate for the interim stage of the market introduction of a technology.
+Regardless of whether a national or international support system is concerned, a single instrument is not usually enough to stimulate the long-term growth of RES-E. Since, in general, a broad portfolio of RES technologies should be supported, the mix of instruments selected should be adjusted accordingly.
+Whereas investment grants are normally suitable for supporting immature technologies, FITs are appropriate for the interim stage of the market introduction of a technology.
 A premium, or a quota obligation based on TGC, is likely to be the most relevant choice when:

-- markets and technologies are sufficiently mature;
+- Markets and technologies are sufficiently mature;

-- the market size is large enough to guarantee competition among the market actors;
+- The market size is large enough to guarantee competition among the market actors;

-- competition on the conventional power market is guaranteed.
+- Competition on the conventional power market is guaranteed.

-Such a mix of instruments can then be supplemented by tender procedures, which are very efficient, for example in the case of large-scale projects such as offshore wind.
+Such a mix of instruments can then be supplemented by tender procedures, which are very efficient, for example, in the case of large-scale projects such as offshore wind.